oubino/locpix/README.rst

 .. code-block:: console

-   (locpix-env) $ ilastik_prep -i path/to/project/directory -c path/to/config/file
+   ilastik_prep -i path/to/project/directory -c path/to/config/file

 Optionally we can add: